ayush-614/ayush-614/README.md

 I am focused on building strong fundamentals in programming, problem-solving and machine learning.

-Currently working on a few minor projetcs.
+Currently working on a few projetcs.

 Skills: Python, C/C++, Java, HTML